u4047464554-gith/asnProcessorX/README.md

 cd frontend
 npm run dev
 ```
 Client will start at `http://localhost:5173` (or the next free port).
-The UI calls the backend at `VITE_API_BASE` and falls back to `http://localhost:8000` if the env var is unset.
+The UI calls the backend at `VITE_API_BASE`.
+When unset, it autodetects common Vite dev ports and talks to `http://localhost:8010`; otherwise it uses same-origin requests.

 ## Quality Checks